Myrhaug/TheMinecraftBot-V2/README.md

 2. Open the `config.json` file and enter your Discord bot token and ID.
 3. Install the required dependencies by running `pip install -r requirements.txt`.
 4. Start the bot and add it to your Discord server.
-5. Type the command `/mc-setup` in a text channel that the bot can read, or send the bot a direct message.
-6. Fill out all the requested information provided by the bot and click "Done".
-7. You're done!
+5. You're done!
 It's that easy.

 ## How to Use